ansible/community-docs/steering_committee_membership_guidelines.rst

 ==============================

-Steering Committee members can resign voluntarily or be removed by the rest of the Steering Committee under certain circumstances, see the details below.
+Steering Committee members can resign voluntarily or be removed by the rest of the Steering Committee under certain circumstances.
+See the details below.

 .. _Voluntarily leaving process: